khramovv/playwright-typescript-template/README.md

 - ### utils - directory that contains common utils related files

     * /common
-        * scenarios.generator.ts - read all tests and save all comments as txt files into scenarios directory
+        * scenarios.generator.ts - read all tests and save all comments as txt files into scenarios directory.
+To do that run command:
+            ```bash
+            npm run generate-scenarios
+            ```
         * test.link.helper.ts - helper that help to populate results into TestLink

 - ### environments.ts - file with different environments variables